(Enuresis; Primary Nocturnal Enuresis; PNE)

 Keep careful records of the child's progress.
 Offer consistent support.
 A very simple motivational method is the use of positive feedback, such as a star chart.

 Avoid giving the child anything to drink after 6:00-7:00 in the evening.
 Have your child void before going to bed.
 Sugar and caffeine should also be avoided after late afternoon.

 The doctor may recommend a conditioning device.
 One example is a pad with buzzer that sounds when wet.
 The child wears the pad in his underwear.
-The alarm will wake the child up so he/she can use the toilet.
+The alarm will wake the child up so they can use the toilet.
 Parents may need to help the child get to the bathroom and reset the alarm.

 Medicine is rarely given.
 It may be used for short term situations like a sleepover or vacation.
 Medication that may be considered include:

 Excess intake of fluid is rarely the cause of bed-wetting.
 Restricting fluids prior to bed does not help all the time.
 Still, it is reasonable to have all children empty their bladders prior to bed.
 Some parents wake their children every few hours to urinate, but most report that they rarely get much cooperation.

 American Academy of Pediatrics